 The administration fee is payable each time you register for a WIT and is not refundable if you fail to complete or do not pass the test.

-Landowners, members of their household and employees, who hold a current Native Game Bird Management (Owner/Occupier) Licence, are not required to pay the $40 administration fee.
+Landholders, including members of their household and employees, who hold a current Native Game Bird Management (Owner/Occupier) Licence are not required to pay the administration fee.

 The WIT assesses your ability to identify game and non-game native duck species.
 The test is based on the first section of the Duck WISE education DVD.

-Illiterate or non-English speaking candidates should identify themselves to the WIT Supervisor before attempting the WIT assessment.
+Candidates with language or learning difficulties should identify themselves to the WIT supervisor before attempting the assessment.

-The WIT grade you receive determines the state/s in which you're able to hunt game birds.
+The WIT grade you receive determines the state/s or territory in which you're able to hunt game birds.

 |Score||Grade||Allowed to hunt game birds in|